tumi23/Jertep/docs/AdministrationManual.md

 ####Gradle

-If you use windows you can download Gradle and then you will unzip it and set it up.
+If you use windows you download Gradle, unzip it and set it up.
 You can follow these [Instructions]( https://docs.gradle.org/current/userguide/installation.html "instructions for gradle").

 - You have to be sure to:
     - Add GRADLE_HOME/bin to your PATH environment variable
     - Add a valid JDK to the environment variable JAVA_HOME.

-If you are using Mac or Linux you go to [Homebrew](http://brew.sh) and copy the Url and run in the Terminal.
+If you are using Mac or Linux go to [Homebrew](http://brew.sh), copy the Url and run in the Terminal.
 You also need to do the following:
  - brew install gradle